rajiv4591/Social-JS/readme.md

 ### Implementing a login flow

 In your HTML, create a div with id='$ocial-login'.
-The login button will be created inside this div.
+The login button for your platform will be created inside this div.

 ```
 <div id="$ocial-login"></div>